VIDEO: Creating Secure Infant Attachment

+The attachment bond is the emotional connection formed by wordless communication between an infant and you, their parent or primary caretaker.
 A landmark report, published in 2000 by The Committee on Integrating the Science of Early Childhood Development, identified how crucial the attachment bond is to a child’s development.
 This form of communication affects the way your child develops mentally, physically, intellectually, emotionally, and socially.
-While attachment occurs naturally as you, the parent or caretaker, care for your baby’s needs, the quality of the attachment bond varies.
+In fact, the strength of this relationship is the main predictor of how well your child will do both in school and in life.

 Developing a secure attachment bond between you and your child, and giving your child the best start in life, does not require you to be a perfect parent.
 In fact, the 2000 study found that the critical aspect of the child–primary caretaker relationship is NOT based on quality of care, educational input, or even the bond of love that develops between parent and infant.
-Rather, it is based on the quality of the nonverbal communication process that takes place between you and your child.
+Rather, it is based on the quality of the nonverbal communication that takes place between you and your child.

 While it's easiest to form a secure attachment bond when your child is still an infant—and reliant upon nonverbal means of communicating—you can begin to make your child feel understood and secure at any age.
 Children's brains continue maturing well into adulthood (until their mid-20s).
 Moreover, because the brain continues to change throughout life, it's never too late to start engaging in a nonverbal emotional exchange with your child.
 In fact, developing your nonverbal communication skills can help improve and deepen your relationships with other people of any age.